George Puipui knew his supervisor would try to talk him out of the decision.

 George had accomplished so much during his time with the company, and no one understood why he would want to leave.
 But for George, the answer was simple.
 It was time.

-George and his wife, Eva, had seen what God was doing in Papua New Guinea since their initial involvement with Campus Crusade for Christ.
+George and his wife, Eva, had seen what God was doing in Papua New Guinea since their initial involvement with Cru.
 They received some training in evangelism and discipleship, and as George traveled with his job at the electric company, he would talk about Christ.

-"Everywhere he went, he developed a ministry," says Norm Edney, former director of Campus Crusade in the South Pacific.
+"Everywhere he went, he developed a ministry," says Norm Edney, former director of Cru in the South Pacific.

-When a Campus Crusade music group from Singapore came to Papua New Guinea, George volunteered to handle the advertising.
+When a Cru music group from Singapore came to Papua New Guinea, George volunteered to handle the advertising.

 He had some questions about posters and other promotional materials, so he met with Ray Torikok, head of the Electricity Commission's publications department.